Open and Shorted Circuits

 Short Circuits

 Shorts cause unwanted current flow in a circuit.
 Excessive current in a circuit results in a blown fuse.
-This may be caused by an undesired path to ground, or by two wires crossing each other.
+This may be caused by an undesired path to ground or two wires crossing each other.
 Two different circuits shorted together can cause strange behavior in a vehicle.
 One circuit may activate the other.
 For instance, the horn may blow when the turn signal is activated.